 Barceloneta: for the beach vibes

-It does have a higher petty crime area, but it’s still safe – there are nearly no violent crimes in all of Barcelona.
+It does have a higher petty crime area, but it’s still safe; there are nearly no violent crimes in all of Barcelona.
 Barceloneta is great for singles who want to be near the beach, and this area is always buzzing with tourists.

-El Raval: for the real BCN experience
+El Raval: the authentic Barcelona neighborhood experience

 L’Eixample: for a lively nightlife

-Located just north of the old town, L’Eixample has a downtown metropolitan feel as opposed to the city centre’s ancient Roman city.
-Because it was designed during the Industrial Revolution to be a modern neighbourhood, many beautiful, Art Nouveau and Gaudi façades can be found here.
+Located just north of the old town, L’Eixample has a downtown metropolitan feel as opposed to the city center’s ancient Roman city.
+Because it was designed during the Industrial Revolution to be a modern Barcelona neighborhood, many beautiful, Art Nouveau and Gaudi façades can be found here.
 It somewhat lacks the community feel of the more intimate, older parts of the city, and it doesn’t feature the same great plazas.
 Nonetheless, it hosts good shops, upscale bars and nice restaurants.
 Eixample is divided into the izquierda (left) and derecha (right), with izquierda considered the higher end.

 Housing averages €1,000–2,000 per month, often higher for attractive two-bedroom apartments.
 Numerous bus and metro lines cross the area, and cycling is also popular.
 While traffic flows relatively smoothly, parking can be tricky; few buildings have dedicated parking spots.
 Small shops are integrated in the residential streets, with bigger stores on the larger boulevards.

-Gràcia: for a family-friendly neighbourhood
+Gràcia: for a family-friendly neighborhood in Barcelona

 Starting in the hilly area surrounding Gaudi’s Park Guell, Gràcia stretches down to Eixample in the south.
 It’s full of hipsters, chic expats, artists, families, minimalists and even okupas (squatters).
-Originally separate a city from Barcelona – until the Eixample connected the two – this ancient town has all the charm of the centre without that distinctive city smell.
+Originally separate a city from Barcelona – until the Eixample connected the two – this ancient town has all the charm of the center without that distinctive city smell.
 While you won’t find many an ascensor (lift/elevator) in any block of flats, the buildings rarely rise above three stories and many of them have been renovated or made into lofts.

 The green spaces and public transportation are a bonus, making it easy to get outside.
 The main street (Calle Verdi) hosts a version original cinema and the surrounding streets are full of quirky boutiques, natural bakeries, cool cafes in beautiful plazas, great bars, cultural and independent events, boutiques and chain stores, and diverse restaurants.
 Park Guell provides a welcome green space.

 The only drawback is its distance from Barcelona’s beaches, but the place is so charming you most likely won’t care.
-In any case, you can ride a bike to the beach from the neighbourhood.
+In any case, you can ride a bike to the beach from the neighborhood.
 Rent is between €900–1,500 per month for two bedrooms, typically upward for larger and well-refurbished apartments.

 Poble Sec: for culture appreciation

-Sants-Montjuïc: for active expats
+Sants-Montjuïc: a neighborhood for active expats in Barcelona

 It’s possible to find apartments with two to four bedrooms averaging €900–1,500 per month and upward for nicer properties.
 Public transport tends to avoid Montjuïc hill, but Sants is well-connected by bus and metro.
 Narrow streets and little parking make cars more of a liability than an asset.